naacl-org/naacl-2021-website/README.md

 - `_config.yml` : YAML file that contains meta-information about the website that should be set properly for a new conference.
 Details are given in the comments in the file.
 You must edit this file properly before making the website public.

 - `_posts/*.md` : If you are going to have a blog, this where the blog posts live and are named `YYYY-MM-DD-title.md`.
+Same as the files under `_pages`, you should move out already existing files from this folder to prevent them from getting rendered.

+- `CNAME` : You should delete this file since this contains the old external domain from the older conference.
+This file will be automatically re-generated when you add the new external domain for the new conference.
+If you do not remove this file, you will get a page build warning from GitHub.

 ### Domain Setup